yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/lite-checkout-sdk/enrollment-lite-sdk.md

 ## Step 1: Include the library in your project

-Before proceeding with the Lite SDK implementation, please refer to the [Yuno SDK Integration Guide](doc:yuno-sdk-integration-guide) for detailed instructions on how to properly integrate the SDK into your project.
+Before proceeding with the Lite SDK implementation, please refer to the [SDK Integration Overview](doc:build-your-integration) for detailed instructions on how to properly integrate the SDK into your project.

 The integration guide provides three flexible methods: